SwiftPackageIndex/SwiftPackageIndex-Server/README.md

 Use the logged `VERSION` for the `docker-compose` command.

 Note that this will launch quite a number of services defined in `app.yml`, including the services that continuously process packages.
-In order to limit this to just the Vapor app and the database, run
+In order to limit this to just the Vapor app, run

 ```
 env VERSION=... docker-compose -f app.yml up -d server